ozanMSFT/pytorch-wiki/Running-and-writing-tests-in-PyTorch-1.9.md

 - `ci/master`: runs sets of CI jobs that normally only run on master
 - `ci/binaries`: runs sets of CI jobs that builds additional binaries (normally only run on nightly)

+Note that `ci/master` and `ci/binaries` only work for jobs running in CircleCI.
+We're migrating CI jobs to GitHub Actions, the new proposal of how to dynamically trigger workflows in GitHub Actions can be tracked [here](https://github.com/pytorch/pytorch/issues/61888).

 # Common test utilities